pingcap/talent-plan/rust/plan.md

 # Practical Networked Applications in Rust - Lesson plan

 This course is divided into five _sections_, each with a _project_ designed to give you exposure to practical Rust programming subjects.
-Each section's _lessons_ and accompanying external pre-requisite _readings_ provide the resources necessary to complete the projects.

-Note that it is not sufficient to follow the lessons without reading the external reading material.
-The readings are the foundation necessary to understand and complete the projects; the lessons themselves are intended to provide additional insight and in-depth explorations beyond the background reading.

 Each project builds on experience from the previous project.
 It is reasonable to start each project by copy-pasting the previous.

 A suggested workflow:

-- Skim the project for the next section to get an idea of what you need to learn from the next lessons.
+- Skim the project for the next section to get an idea of what you need to learn.
-- Prior to following a lesson, read the pre-requisite readings.
-- During the lesson, follow the slides, and
-  - if taking the course live, ask questions
-  - if taking the course online, read the writeups that accompany the slides
 - Follow each project according to their own instructions, writing Rust programs that pass the projects' accompanying tests.